-In creating cultivated backyards, we are removing habitat for wild animals.
-Here are several sustainable gardening practices that keep the wellbeing of all creatures in mind.
+In creating cultivated backyards, we are removing habitats for wild animals.
+Here are several sustainable gardening tips that keep the wellbeing of all creatures in mind.

 I must admit that I do not have a green thumb.
 Instead, I have a furry one.